tsgates/arch-wiki-markdown/wiki/Kxmame.md

 How to obtain
 -------------

-Download, build and install the kxmane-svn AUR package.
+Download, build and install the kxmame-svn AUR package.

 Steps to follow after installation
 ----------------------------------